 This relief is available to ratepayers who have lost some or all of their small business rate relief or rural rate relief as a result of an increase in rateable value in the 2017 revaluation.
 The Government introduced SSB from 1 April 2017 to help phase-in large percentage increases for those affected.

-This scheme limits any increase in business rates to £600 per year and will apply for a maximum of five years.
-Relief will automatically be applied each year that the business is eligible to receive it; this could be every year for the five years or could end sooner if the bill amount without the relief is reached.
+This scheme limits any increase in business rates to £600 per year and was originally designed to apply for a maximum of five years.
+This scheme has been extended and will continue to apply for 2022/23.
+Relief will automatically be applied each year that the business is eligible to receive it.

 The Supporting Small Businesses relief will ensure that the increase per year in the bills of affected ratepayers is limited to the greater of:

 - a percentage increase per year of 5%, 7.5%, 10%, 15% and 15% 2017/18 to 2021/22 all plus inflation.
 For the first year of the scheme the percentage increase is taken against the bill for 31 March 2017 after small business rate relief or rural rate relief , or